 Google Sites is a Google web application that allows users to create wikis and websites, with ease of use and collaborative design.
-Google Sites is free to use (with a paid option that offers more storage capability) and is included in the G-Suite for Business and Education list of tools.
+Google Sites is free to use (with a paid option that offers more storage capability) and is included in the G-Suite for Business and Education.
 If you’re looking for a simple drag-and-drop web design tool for developing class websites, student project sites, or encouraging students to show their knowledge in different ways, check out Google Sites.

 |Ease of Use||★★★★✩|

 |Login||Yes for site creation, no for site viewing|